-In designing this website we have endeavored to provide you with the most accessible site possible, to satisfy the needs of all users.
+In designing this website we have endeavoured to provide you with the most accessible site possible, to satisfy the needs of all users.

 You can navigate the site in 3 ways:

 - by using the main navigation menu along the top and down the side of the pages